-While the U.S. Federal Reserve increased the federal funds rate 11 times from March 2022 through July 2023, they have held the federal funds rate flat since then.
+While the U.S. Federal Reserve increased the federal funds rate 11 times from March 2022 through July 2023, they cut the interest rate for the first time in four years in September 2024 but have held rates flat thus far in 2025.
 Future decisions on the federal funds rate will depend on a variety of key economic indicators, including inflation and the unemployment rate, among others.
 Any future increases may cause interest rates and borrowing costs to rise even further, which may negatively impact our ability to access the debt markets on favorable terms.
 Any prolonged adverse economic conditions could have a material adverse effect on our business, financial condition, and results of operations.